Asylum (Moon Knight): Plot

 Steven Grant identifies the hippopotamus-headed woman as the Egyptian goddess Taweret, who explains to him and Marc Spector that they are dead and that the "psychiatric hospital" is actually inside a boat sailing through the Duat.
 She weighs their hearts on the Scales of Justice to determine if they would be allowed to enter the Field of Reeds, and she advises them to help each other uncover hidden memories causing their imbalance.
 Grant sees a memory of Spector's younger brother Randall drowning and Spector's mother Wendy blaming him for it, while Spector reveals to Grant how he became Khonshu's avatar on a mission with his partner Bushman.
 Spector and Grant convince Taweret to let them return to the living world to stop Arthur Harrow, who has released Ammit, and she steers the boat towards the Gates of Osiris.

 "Dr. Harrow", a psychiatrist version of Harrow, convinces Spector to fully open up to Grant, and Spector reluctantly explains that he unknowingly created Grant as a result of their mother's abuse.
 Grant and Spector reconcile with each other, but their scales fail to balance, causing hostile spirits to attack them.
 While fending them off, Grant falls off the boat and is consumed by the Duat.
 The scales become balanced, and Spector finds himself in the Field of Reeds.

 Production

 Development

 In August 2019, Marvel Studios announced a series based on Moon Knight was being developed for the streaming service Disney+.
 By October 2020, Mohamed Diab was set to direct four episodes, including the fifth episode.
 Diab executive produces alongside Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, Brad Winderbaum, and Grant Curtis, star Oscar Isaac, and head writer Jeremy Slater.
-The fifth episode, titled "Asylum", was written by Kirsch and Orton, and was released on Disney+ on April 27, 2022.
+The fifth episode, titled "Asylum", was written by Kirsch and Orton.